Asmodaios-666/Asmodaios-666/README.md

 - 👋 Hi, I’m Rohan
 - 👀 I’m interested in Computer software and IoT
-- 🌱 I’m currently learning basics of IoT
+- 🌱 I’m currently learning IoT and C++
--     Planning to work on C++ and maybe Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: Discord - 𝕃𝕦𝕔𝕪#9901